Capture of the sloop Anne: Capture of Cofresí

 La Gaceta de Puerto Rico reports the capture of Cofresí in a column authored by Francisco Brenes.

 After arriving at the Guayama jail, doctor Francisco Rosó tended Cofresí's wounds and declared that he would not die from them.
 Cofresí was bound from hands and feet, while the prison guard was multiplied to a troop of 25.
 Along with him, Antonio Delgado, Carlos Díaz, Victoriano Saldaña, Manuel Aponte, Agustín de Soto, Carbabal, and Vicente Ximenez were held.
 Marcano was left in charge of the prisoners.
 Brenes provided medicines to ensure that the pirates survived long enough to stand trial.
 While the mayor was overseeing his treatment, Cofresí held a reunion with him, offering the sum of 4,000 pesos (31.25 pounds of silver) for his liberty.
 However, the mayor declined and promptly reported the event.
 Six militiamen guarded the pirates until their transfer to San Juan, Puerto Rico could be approved.
 Two more pirates, Juan Carlos de Torres and Juan Manuel de Fuentes, were caught on March 7, 1825.
 Both were injured, although the former carried with him some money, razors, ammunition and a faux pearl necklace.
 Two days later, Marcano was assigned to escort Cofresí and other of his pirates to the mayor's mansion.
 During his journey through the Cordillera Central, he was carried on a stretcher while still recovering from his injuries.
 In each town, the task of carrying him was assigned to a new party of eight militiamen.
 The party was heavily guarded due to fears that associates or civilian sympathizers may set Cofresí free, a concern expressed by Brenes when communicating with the other mayors.
 The final members of his crew were caught during the following weeks.
 On March 11, 1825, José Rodríguez was caught while being harbored by two corrupt militiamen.
-Ten days later the last member of the crew, a former slave simply named Carlos, was arrested while hiding in a hacienda.
+Ten days later the last member of the crew, a former slave named Carlos, was arrested while hiding in a hacienda.
 At the moment of this arrest, he was carrying 2.5 oz of gold.